Everything you need to know about the Hoi An Old Town Entrance Ticket

 It can be a little confusing as to where you need to buy your Hoi An Old Town ticket, especially as the ticket booths tend to be small, nondescript, and coloured yellow, like the rest of the town.

-However, there are 11 seperate ticket booths located on all the major roads leading into the old town.
+However, 11 separate ticket booths are located on all the major roads leading into the old town.

-You cannot buy tickets at any of the 22 listed heritage attractions, so if you try to enter, and you don’t have a ticket, you’ll have to find a ticket booth.
+You cannot buy tickets at any of the 22 listed heritage attractions, so if you try to enter and don’t have a ticket, you’ll have to find a ticket booth.

 TICKET BOOTH LOCATIONS:

-1. At the start of Nguyen Thi Minh Khai street (where we purchased our ticket)
+At the start of Nguyen Thi Minh Khai Street (where we purchased our ticket)

-4. Duong Cao Hong Lanh street on An Hoi island, near An Hoi bridge
+Duong Cao Hong Lanh Street on An Hoi Island, near An Hoi bridge

 The ticket booths are manned from 9 am - 5 pm, daily, however these times are subject to change.